The simplest way to read from or write to a file is to write your code

 user for some parameters.
 Logically there are then two input streams.

-The solution is to use the class ifstream, which is
+The solution is to use the class ifstream

 used for output to a file.
 Both of these classes are defined in the